kmhiggins/EEOB546_Final_Yay-RNA/README.md

 `STAR --runThreadN 6 --runMode genomeGenerate --genomeDir /path/to/directory/B73_v5 --genomeFastaFiles /path/to/file/Zm-B73-REFERENCE-NAM-5.0.fa --sjdbGTFfile /path/to/file/B73v5.gtf --sjdbOverhang 99`

-Once the count tables are generated, they are ready to be passed to R using {R Script here}
+Once the count tables are generated through featureCounts, they are ready to be passed to R using Normalization_and_Heatmap.Rmd which uses DESeq2 to normalize and analyze the combined count tables.